 In October to December, the Korteweg-de Vries Institute for Mathematics organises an online course Mathematics A. The aim of this course is to bring the participants to the Dutch vwo (pre-university) level in the areas of functions, differentiation, probability calculus and statistics.

 The course has been rated very well.
 The 2021 course participants graded the Autumn e-course with a 9 out of 10.

 "I appreciated the fact that everything was explained quickly, that the theory on SOWISO was clear and that there were a lot of useful examples.
 Also, the course coordinator was extremely kind and patient!” – participant Autumn-course Mathematics A 2021

 Digital environment for learning, practising and assessing mathematics

-In addition, you can ask questions in an online forum where answers are posted daily, and there is the possibility to ask questions to the lecturers personally twice a week via a live chat (on Tuesday mornings and Friday afternoons).
-On 31 October 2022 there will be a midterm Q&A in which exercises from practice exams will be discussed.
-Finally, an online exam preparation meeting will be organised on 2 December 2022.
+In addition, you can ask questions in an online forum where answers are posted daily, and there is the possibility to ask questions to the lecturers personally twice a week via a live chat (on Tuesday and Friday afternoons).
+On 30 October 2023 there will be a midterm Q&A in which exercises from practice exams will be discussed.
+Finally, an online exam preparation meeting will be organised on 1 December 2023.

 Whom is the course intended for?